 BED (Binge Eating Disorder) is a very real problem that affects over 4 million Americans.
 You may feel out of control around food, obsessed and ravenous.
 A binge can go on for hours….leaving you depressed and drained.
 The cycle of binge eating can be stopped-but not by dieting.

-A new treatment for BED has emerged…Intuitive Eating.
+A new treatment for overeating has emerged…Intuitive Eating.
 In its most simple terms, intuitive eating is trusting your body’s natural hunger for food: learning to tune in and listen-eat what you want, eat when you’re hungry, stop when you’re full.
 It seems simple, but this process can be daunting.
 Intuitive Eating is an approach we can use for all disordered eating types, whether you tend to overeat or restrict.
+Click here to read the ten principles of Intuitive Eating!

 Counseling can help you recognize the reasons WHY you eat, and help you address them in a real way.
 Together, we can focus on whole health rather than weight loss….a goal that will mean more for you and your loved ones, as you embrace life differently.

-I usually take a team approach to treating disordered eating, which might include seeing a registered dietician, talking with your primary care physician, and adding some other holistic therapies, like Accupuncture or Yoga.
+I usually take a team approach to treating disordered eating, which might include seeing a registered dietician, talking with your primary care physician, and adding some other holistic therapies, like Acupuncture or Yoga.
 Together with your team, we can work towards 'health at every size".
 Learn more about 'Health At Every Size".
+I truly believe that all bodies are amazing & strive to help women towards acceptance and self-love.

 Some signs of Binge Eating Disorder include: